Showing posts with label European Commission. Show all posts

 The Article 72(3) and how it must be applied by the PMO:

-For R&D fairness and solidarity are not just empty words!
+&D fairness and solidarity are not just empty words!

 The Article 72(3) is one of the best “hidden secrets” of the Staff Regulations, but also one of the aspects that demon¬strates the solidarity dimension of our Staff Regulations.